10 Most Dangerous States in The US (2023 Update)

 Using the same criteria as above, Maine is the state with the lowest violent crime rate, equivalent to just 115 incidents per 100,000 people, making it the safest state.

 Violent crime rates in the US have dropped over the past 30 years or more.
-While violent crime rates have continued to drop, the country did see a significant 30% increase in homicide rates in 2019.
-The most violent state was that of Alaska, which saw 838 violent crimes for every 100,000 people, compared with 115 in Maine, the safest state.
+While violent crime rates have continued to drop, the country saw a significant 30% increase in homicide rates in 2019.
+The most violent state was Alaska, which had 838 violent crimes for every 100,000 people, compared with 115 in Maine, the safest state.

 Featured Image Credit: JimmyDominico, Pixabay